iechor/docs/content/scout/policy/remediation.md

 ---
-title: Remediation with Docker Scout
+title: Remediation with iEchor Scout
-description: Learn how Docker Scout can help you improve your software quality automatically, using remediation
+description: Learn how iEchor Scout can help you improve your software quality automatically, using remediation
 keywords: scout, supply chain, security, remediation, automation
 ---

 > **Beta feature**
 >
-> Remediation with Docker Scout is currently in [Beta](../../release-lifecycle.md#Beta).
+> Remediation with iEchor Scout is currently in [Beta](../../release-lifecycle.md#Beta).
 { .experimental }

-Docker Scout helps you remediate supply chain or security issues by providing recommendations based on policy evaluation results.
-Recommendations are suggested actions you can take that improve policy compliance, or that add metadata to images which enables Docker Scout to provide better evaluation results and recommendations.
+iEchor Scout helps you remediate supply chain or security issues by providing recommendations based on policy evaluation results.
+Recommendations are suggested actions you can take that improve policy compliance, or that add metadata to images which enables iEchor Scout to provide better evaluation results and recommendations.

-Docker Scout provides remediation advice for the following policies:
+iEchor Scout provides remediation advice for the following policies:

 - [Outdated base images](#outdated-base-image-remediation)
 - [Supply chain attestations](#supply-chain-attestations-remediation)

 For images that violate policy, the recommendations focus on addressing compliance issues and fixing violations.
-For images where Docker Scout is unable to determine compliance, recommendations show you how to meet the prerequisites that ensure Docker Scout can successfully evaluate the policy.
+For images where iEchor Scout is unable to determine compliance, recommendations show you how to meet the prerequisites that ensure iEchor Scout can successfully evaluate the policy.

 ## View recommendations

-Recommendations appear on the policy details pages of the Docker Scout Dashboard.
+Recommendations appear on the policy details pages of the iEchor Scout Dashboard.
 To get to this page:

-1. Go to the [Policies page](https://scout.docker.com/reports/policy) in the Docker Scout Dashboard.
+1. Go to the [Policies page](https://scout.iechor.com/reports/policy) in the iEchor Scout Dashboard.
 2. Select a policy in the list.

 The policy details page groups evaluation results into two different tabs